kelvinm9094/helloworlds/README.md

 The following **optional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [x] List anything else that you can get done to improve the app functionality!
+    - changing the font size to make it easier to read
 ## Video Walkthrough

 Here's a walkthrough of implemented features: